AresValley/Artemis-DB/static/356/description.md

 Orbcomm satellites are used for monitoring and sending short text messages.
+Uses SDPSK (Symmetric Differential Phase Shift Keying)